Hugius/FabiEngine3D/doc/markdown/SOUND3D.md

 - Each of these sound3D instances can be started and stopped individually.
 - Every sound3D instance plays on a unique sound channel.
 - Sound channels make sure that all the sound waves are mixed together.
-- Volume cannot be changed directly, because it is calculated by FabiEngine3D based on the sound3D position.
+- Volume cannot be changed directly, because it is calculated by the engine based on the sound3D position.
 - The calculated volume uses stereo panning to achieve a 3D effect.
 - Changes in volume can be delayed if too many sounds are playing simultanously.
 - If no audio memory is available, sounds cannot be started.